Neoen says Australian wind farm hits full tilt, two years behind plan - NewsBreak

 However Nectar Farms went into liquidation in April following delays brought on by the coronavirus pandemic.
 So now all of the power from the Bulgana project will go into the National Electricity Market.

-Siemens Gamesa Renewable Energy (SGREN.MC) designed and built the Bulgana project and Tesla Inc (TSLA.O) supplied the big battery.
+Siemens Gamesa Renewable Energy designed and built the Bulgana project and Tesla Inc supplied the big battery.

 ($1 = 1.3833 Australian dollars)